peterk268/RISC-V_Core/README.md

-# RISC-V Core (in progress)
+# RISC-V CPU Core
-This repository contains the Transaction Level Verilog (TLV) for a RISC-V Core.
+This repository contains the Transaction Level Verilog (TLV) for a basic RISC-V CPU Core.

 ## Using Makerchip:
 Install makerchip: